jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

 # Recap

-When testing with `tmp-postgres`, using `cacheAction`, `abort`, `rollback` and separate `postgres` instances can help keep test suites fast even as the projects grow larger.
-Additionally a connection monad or similar can make the tests look cleaner.
+When testing with `tmp-postgres`, using `cacheAction`, `abort`, `rollback` and separate `postgres` instances can help keep test suites fast even as the project grows larger.
+Additionally, a connection monad can make the tests look cleaner.

-In the next blog post in this series I'll show how to use `tmp-postgres` to diagnosis and fix performance problems in the queries under test.
+In the next blog post in this series I'll show how to use `tmp-postgres` to diagnose and fix performance problems in the queries under test.

 A major pain of database testing I have not addressed is how to build test data that has foreign key references.
 I'll have to come back to this after showing off `tmp-postgres`.